Aztaban/mist-gate/README.md

 ## License

-The code for this project is currently not licensed.
-I plan to keep the code open source, but I haven't decided on a specific license yet.
-I recommend using a permissive license such as the MIT License or the Apache License 2.0.
+This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for details.

 ## TODO